 The deserializer block creates 8-, 10-, 16-, or 20-bit parallel data.
 The deserializer ignores protocol symbol boundaries when converting this data.
 Therefore, the boundaries of the transferred words are arbitrary.
 The word aligner aligns the incoming data based on specific byte or word boundaries.
 The word alignment module is clocked by the local receiver recovered clock during normal operation.
 All the data and programmed patterns are defined as big-endian (most significant word followed by least significant word).
-Most-significant-bit-first protocols such as SONET/SDH should reverse the bit order of word align patterns programmed.
+Most-significant-bit-first protocols such as SONET should reverse the bit order of word align patterns programmed.
+Table 2-8 shows the functionality overview for the Stratix II GX word aligner.